section-engineering-education/engineering-education/articles/introduction-to-wireless-networking/index.md

 ### Introduction

-The planet has been becoming increasingly mobile over the past five years.
+The planet has been becoming increasingly mobile over the past few years.
 As a consequence, the world's conventional ways of networking have proved insufficient to address the challenges raised by our current collective lifestyle.
 When users need to be connected by physical cables to a network, their movement is drastically reduced.
 However, wireless networking does not face such a constraint and enables the user of the network to move much more freely.
 As a result, wireless technologies are invading "fixed" or "wired" networks in the conventional realm.
 To someone who travels daily, this move is apparent.